-To better prepare for flu season, it is important that parents have the necessary information in order to identify signs and symptoms and help prevent the spread of the flu in our schools.
-Pertinent information is now available on our website so parents and staff members can use it to protect against flu and whooping cough.
+To better prepare for flu season, it is important that parents have the necessary information in order to identify signs and symptoms and help prevent the spread of flu and other respiratory illnesses, such as COVID-19 and RSV, in our schools.
+(Acute Respiratory Illnesses can occur at any time of the year, but increase in frequency and severity in the Fall and Winter months).